bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 [Augmented Reality (AR) Version](https://www.nanoimaging.de/AlignIt/?mode=ar)

-The game is organized in level, each of which consists of several consecutive alignment tasks.
+The game is organized in levels, each of which consists of several consecutive alignment tasks.
 Their relevance is often explained via narrations.
 By completing all tasks of a level, a score is obtained and entered into a global leaderboard (highscore), if you make it to the best 10 players.

+## Premium Features

+Most features of this game can be used in the basic version, free of charge.
+However, some premium features require to purchase a license.
+Such features include:
+- Beam Interference.
+Interferometers such as the Michelson and Mach-Zehnder Interferometer only work properly in premium mode.
+- Camera.
+The camera allows to image samples in a microcope mode.
+Without premium mode activated, only a screen is visible instead of a camera with a display.
+- Editor.
+The level editor can be tried for free.
+However, saving your edits is only possible in premium mode.
+- Realistic Lens rendering.
+In premium mode a special (albeit slower) mode of lens rendering can be activated, which renders lenses with close-to real properties.
+This includes being able to use a lens as a magnifying glass as the observer.

+However, most features including ray tracing and all elements work also fine in the basic mode and most levels can be played in basic mode.

+## Levels

 Currently only a few levels available:

 1. Level one teaches the user how to focus a plano-convex lens onto the screen.
 The various task increase in complexity starting from only allowing movement of the focus direction and ending with a lens that has 5 degrees of freedom.
 2. Level two teaches the importance of the optical axis and how to align it.
-3. A rudimentary beam expander.
+3. A rudimentary beam expander to teach collimation.
-4. A Michelson interferometer.
+4. A Michelson interferometer (premium only).
 Note that interference fringes are only visible in the pro version.
-5. A Mach-Zehnder interferometer.
+5. A Mach-Zehnder interferometer (premium only).
 Note that interference fringes are only visible in the pro version.
 6. Level three is currently not a real level, but it just presents all the currently implemented component types which can be (mostly) moved freely.

 ## Keyboard control